jusadocode/CarHunter/README.md

 ![carhunter1](https://github.com/jusadocode/CarHunter/assets/77744027/74855e51-7e32-496f-a7bb-ef4eb3b8276f)

-You can fill in the needed filters for the car of your choice:
+You can fill in the needed filters using the dropdown menu's for the car of your choice:

 ![carhunter22](https://github.com/jusadocode/CarHunter/assets/77744027/344f1c3d-04e2-44a0-8991-cc1bb6c47f3f)